clement-ip/expense-tracker/README.md

     npm run client
     ```

-## Building the Client for Production
+## Building only the Client for Production
 Ensure that `NODE_ENV=production` inside `config.env`.
 Then, run the following commands:
 ```
 cd client